craigbridges/Nettle/README.md

 ### Variables

 The value of a property or the result of a function can be assigned to a variable.
 This gets added to the model and can then be used further down the template.
-The syntax for a variable declaration and assignment is as follows:
+The syntax for a variable declaration and assignment is:

 ```
 {{var truncatedText = @Truncate("Here is some text to truncate.", 10)}}